Labs64/credit-tracker/readme.txt

 `[credit_tracker_table id="11,22,33" size="thumbnail|medium|large|full" style="mercury"]`

 * **id** *(optional)* - specify which images you want to list in the table (one or more).
 If no ID is specified, the default display is to show all images containing author info.
 * **size** *(optional)* - specify the image size to use for the thumbnail display within the credit tracker table.
-The choice of sizes includes "thumbnail", "medium", "large" and "full".
+The choice of sizes includes "thumbnail", "medium", "large", "full" or numeric values (e.g. "50" or "100x50").
 The default value is "thumbnail".
 * **style** *(optional)* - Specify the table style to suite your website.
 Valid values include "default", "mercury", "mars".
 If no value is set, the "default" style will be used.

 = Do I have to manually update the Credit Tracker Table if I add/modify a media library entry? =